gap-packages/RAMEGA/README.md

 us an email.
 If you  have found important features missing or if there is a bug, we would appreciate it very much if you send us an email

-Victor Bovdi   <vbovdi@gmail.com>
+Zsolt Adam Balogh   <baloghzsa@gmail.com>
 Vasyl Laver     <vasyl.laver@uzhnu.edu.ua>

-or use the issue tracker: https://github.com/gap-packages/Thelma/issues
+or use the issue tracker: https://github.com/gap-packages/RAMEGA/issues

 Contents
 --------